|

 This file transfer methodology is usually available on Mainframe systems (both z/OS and VSE), Windows systems, UNIX Systems and Linux systems.
 Because it is readily available it is usually the default transfer technology.

 FTP works quite well when transferring source members that are stored in a Partitioned Data Set (PDS) as sequential files with fixed-length records of eighty characters of printable text.
-FTP in ASCII mode will do the file transfer, the file content (i.e. EBCDIC and ASCII) and the file format (record sequential to line sequential) conversions.
+FTP in ASCII mode will do the file transfer, the record content (i.e. EBCDIC and ASCII) and the file format (record sequential to line sequential) conversions.

 Since the introduction of high-speed networks and shared Disk Access Storage Devices (or DASD) the use of machine-readable media (or MRM) for file sharing or transferring has steadily increased.
 The actual hardware, software and network configurations may vary based on the type and volumes of data.
 A typical configuration would be a Storage Area Network (SAN) in a clustered environment over a network.
-As the data volumes increase the use of Fibre Channel Protocol (FCP) may be required.
+As the data volumes increase the use of Fiber Channel Protocol (FCP) may be required.
 The challenge is to provide access to storage area network (SAN) connectivity that meets both the budgetary and performance requirements for interconnecting primary data centers to remote locations.

 This section provides an overview of the tasks that will need careful planning in order to ensure a successful data migration (i.e. transfer and conversion) of the data files used by the application.